sc-ventures/cloudbreak-documentation/docs/cli-reference.md

 #### imagecatalog create

-Registers a new custom image catalog based on URL provided.
+Registers a new custom image catalog based on the URL provided.

 **Required Options**